timgates42/pyjs/README.rst

-   The version of pywebkitgtk at http://www.gnu.org/software/pythonwebkit provides full and direct python-equivalent interoperability for all functions for which access through javascript has been provided: thus, Pyjamas Desktop will function correctly.
+   The version of pywebkitgtk at http://www.gnu.org/software/pythonwebkit provides full and direct python-equivalent interoperability for all functions for which access through javascript has been provided: thus, Pyjs Desktop will function correctly.

    PyWebkitGtk must be explicitly enabled.  create a $HOME/.pyjd/pyjdrc file